aschuhardt/procyon/lua/README.md

 #### Functions
 - `script.run(contents)` - Returns nothing.
 Runs the script value in the global environment.
 Use caution when executing arbitrary code.
 TODO: create a sandboxed environment for this.
+- `util.popcount(value)` - Returns the number of '1' bits in the integer parameter.
 - `log.info(contents)`
 - `log.error(contents)`
 - `log.warn(contents)`